Funded by Senate Bill 1407

 The courthouse will be funded from statewide increases in court user fees, authorized by Senate Bill 1407, which passed in 2008.
 This bill approved the issuance of up to $5 billion in lease-revenue bonds to fund this and 40 other projects throughout the state.
 The bonds will be repaid with court fees, penalties, and assessments.

 Who decides where the new courthouse will be located?

-In deciding where to locate the new courthouse, the AOC is working closely with the Superior Court and a Project Advisory Group, which includes members of the Superior Court, and representatives from the local community, the Sheriff’s Office, and the County of Kern.
-The AOC and the Project Advisory Group followed the Judicial Council’s standard site selection policy and process.
+In deciding where to locate the new courthouse, the Judicial Council staff is working closely with the Superior Court and a Project Advisory Group, which includes members of the Superior Court, and representatives from the local community, the Sheriff’s Office, and the County of Kern.
+The Judicial Council staff and the Project Advisory Group followed the Judicial Council’s standard site selection policy and process.
 The process involves objectively defining criteria for potential courthouse sites, evaluating all potential available sites, and selecting at least two sites that meet agreed-upon criteria for the proposed new courthouse for the Delano area and that fit within the limits of the project’s budget and schedule.
-With the assistance of a local real estate broker, the AOC identified possible sites, and the Project Advisory Group ranked the sites according to the selection criteria.
+With the assistance of a local real estate broker, the Judicial Council identified possible sites, and the Project Advisory Group ranked the sites according to the selection criteria.

 How much land is required for the project?

 Approximately 3.5 acres are required for the courthouse and associated surface parking.